bhavin79/video-conference/README.md

-# video-conference
+# Video Call (Renamed from Video Conference)
-This is the first iteration of the webRTC-based video call Web App.
-WebRTC is a **low-latenc**y peer-to-peer communication technology used by web apps like **Zoom** and **Google Meet**.
+This is the second iteration of the WebRTC-based video call web app.
+WebRTC is a low-latency open-source communication protocol used by web apps like Zoom and Google Meet.

-To establish a WebRTC connection, a signaling server is a must.
-The purpose of the signaling server is to share information between users who want to start a video call.
+WebRTC stands out because it creates a decentralized communication channel.
+Even though the protocol itself is decentralized, the initial process to set up the connection between peers is centralized through a signaling server.
+Since video calling is a real-time process, the signaling server needs to use WebSocket to streamline the entire process.

-I have created the signaling server using ExpressJS and SocketIO.
-It utilizes REST API for authentication, generation of meeting information, and a unique room.
-It uses WebSocket for sharing ICE Candidates as soon as both users join the room.
+I have designed and developed the signaling server using Node.js.
+The signaling server hosts two separate servers, one for the REST API and the other for WebSocket communication.
+The REST API is used for authentication and generation of unique call IDs, while WebSocket is used for bidirectional sharing of protocol-related unique information as soon as the call is accepted.
+At the same time, session information is persisted in Redis, and data is persisted in MongoDB.
-Authorization is established using Express sessions.
-This session is shared between WebSocket endpoints and REST API endpoints.
-All the data is persisted onto MongoDB Atlas.
-Lastly, the server uses CORS for both HTTP connections and WebSocket connections.
-Only the frontend can access the backend.

-And now, the frontend – the most challenging part for a backend engineer like me!

-It utilizes React.
-It uses Chakra UI for design, YUP and Formik for input validations,Axios for api calls and client-Socket.IO for WebSocket communication.
-React handles the WebRTC connection between the clients.
-It also handles the streaming of video between the clients.
+The frontend uses React, Tailwind CSS, and react-hook-form.

+## Installation

+1. Clone the repository.
+2. Navigate to client directory and run npm install to install dependencies.
+3. Navigate to server directory and run npm install to install dependencies.
+4. Set up MongoDB and Redis servers (with default ports.)
+5. Run npm start in server directory and npm run dev in client directory.

 ## To summarize:
 The application follows a 3-tier architecture.